-Considering how often we use our phones, it only makes sense to protect them with a good virtual private network solution.
-Furthermore, VPN providers often offer licenses that cover multiple devices, making it simple and cost-effective to cover your Android phone along with your PC or laptop.
+Considering how often we use our Android phones, it only makes sense to protect them with a solid virtual private network solution.
+Furthermore, VPN providers often offer licenses that cover multiple devices, making it simple and cost-effective to cover your Android phone, as well as your PC or laptop.

 First off, you’ll want to think about security and privacy protection.
-What sort of encryption does the VPN protection use?
+What sort of encrypted connection can you get with the VPN protection?
 The 256-bit advanced encryption standard is the norm these days, though some services still use the less-resource-intensive (and less secure) 128-bit and 192-bit encryption.

 Network coverage is another obvious component to consider when looking for the best VPN for your Android phone.
 The more servers and server locations a VPN provider offers, the better your chances of finding a high-speed virtual server near your location and enjoying a VPN service with minimal drops in speed.
 The same goes for accessing regionally locked content or overcoming censorship.

-For many people, speed is another important consideration.
+For many users, speed is another critical consideration.
 Running servers costs money, so even the best free VPN solutions are usually no match for the hardware found with the best–paid VPN alternatives.
-Every VPN solution slows down your Internet connection speed (routing through virtual servers, sometimes multiple times, takes bandwidth), so ensuring that you connect to the fastest possible servers will minimize the negative impact on your connection.
+Every VPN solution slows down your internet connection speed (routing through virtual servers, sometimes multiple times, takes bandwidth), so ensuring that you connect to the fastest possible servers will minimize the negative impact on your connection.

 Then, there’s the logging policy.
-Quite simply, the ideal service is one that keeps no logs of your activities whatsoever, but not all VPN providers can ensure that in practice.
+The ideal service simply keeps no logs of your activities, but not all VPN providers can ensure that in practice.
 At the end of the day, you’re using a VPN precisely so that nobody except you would know what you’re doing on your phone.
-Some providers record sessions in order to delete them later, and the best Android VPN apps store them on RAM so that every time a server is rebooted the logs are deleted.
+Some providers record sessions to delete them later, and the best Android VPN apps store them on RAM so that the logs are deleted every time a server is rebooted.

-Generally speaking, no one has the time or the will to go through your logs, and your data is encrypted anyway, but there have been cases in the past when VPN services turned data over to the government.
-As such, companies operating outside the jurisdiction of the Five Eyes alliance (an intelligence-sharing network that groups the US, Canada, UK, Australia, and New Zealand) are your best bet for complete anonymity online.
+Generally speaking, no one has the time or the will to go through your logs, and your data is encrypted anyway, but there have been cases when VPN services turned data over to the government.
+Companies operating outside the jurisdiction of the Five Eyes alliance (an intelligence-sharing network that groups the US, Canada, UK, Australia, and New Zealand) are your best bet for complete anonymity online.

 The answer to this question depends on both your needs and budget.
 ExpressVPN offers staggeringly quick speeds, NordVPN has the best security features, while CyberGhost and Surfshark offer some of the most affordable deals on the market.
 Any option from our list is solid.
 You’ll just need to decide what features you want and at what price.

 Unless a country specifically outlaws using a VPN, it is perfectly legal.
-That being said, downloading pirated software and copyrighted materials while using a VPN is still illegal.
-VPNs can be a gateway to many illegal or dubious activities, but using them is not considered illegal in the vast majority of countries around the world.
+That said, downloading pirated software and copyrighted materials while using a VPN is still illegal.
+VPNs can be a gateway to many illegal or dubious activities, but using them is not considered illegal in most countries.

 No. In fact, the best phone VPN apps are often sought out precisely for this feature.
-Netflix and other popular streaming platforms often limit their library for non-US viewers and offer different regional repertoires when it comes to movies and TV shows.
+Netflix and other popular streaming platforms often limit their library for non-US viewers and offer different regional repertoires for movies and TV shows.